You've signed in with a UCLA undergraduate student account.

-Again this academic year, every UC graduate and professional school student will be required to complete sexual assault prevention training(s) as follows:
+To fulfill our mandated legal and policy requirements for sexual harassment and sexual violence prevention education, every UC graduate and professional school student is required to complete sexual assault prevention training(s) this academic year as follows:

 The training components promote awareness and recognize graduate students’ unique position on campus and provide them with the tools they need to play an important role in UCLA’s sexual harassment and sexual violence prevention efforts.
 The training includes education about the University’s definition of consent, consensual relationships, prohibited conduct, options for bystander intervention, trauma-informed approaches, and risk reduction awareness information.
 The training highlights resources for graduate students, as well as information for undergraduates who graduate students may need to refer for support and services.
-UCOP has partnered with EVERFI to provide the online training under the new platform, Foundry.
+UCOP has partnered with EVERFI to provide the online training.

 DEADLINE AND HOLDS

-The deadline to complete all compliance requirements is Monday, October 28, 2019 for all incoming and continuing graduate and professional students.
-All incoming graduate and professional students must complete both the online training AND the in-person training, while all continuing graduate students must complete the online refresher training, on or by the deadline.
-This provides ample time to complete the training before registration opens for the second term of 2019-20.
-Students who are not able to complete the training by the deadline will have a registration hold placed on their record, AND this will prevent them from enrolling for Winter courses until they have completed the training.
+The deadline to complete all compliance requirements is Wednesday, October 28, 2020 for all incoming and continuing graduate and professional students.
+All incoming graduate and professional students must complete both the online training AND the live virtual training, while all continuing graduate and professional students must complete the online refresher training, on or by the deadline.
+This provides ample time to complete the training before registration opens for the second academic term of 2020-21.
+Students who are not able to complete the training by the deadline will have a registration hold placed on their record, AND this will prevent them from enrolling for courses for the next academic term.
 The hold may also impact financial aid and stipend disbursement.
-Failure for F-1 and J-1 international students to enroll due to the registration hold may cause termination of their visa status.
+Failure of F-1 and J-1 international students to enroll due to the registration hold may cause termination of their visa status.

 For INCOMING (New) Graduate and Professional Students: